nikarichardson/CSCI393/dungeon/README.md

 Written in Python with SQLite3 as back-end.
 Image on right from RPG Maker VX with my character sprite in a designed dungeon map.

 This dungeon has rooms and exits.
 You can <i>spawn</i> a monster, <i>place</i>  loot, <i>take</i>  loot, and engage in combat with the monsters inside the dungeon.
 Users with a shovel in their inventory can <i>dig</i>  rooms.
 There are <b>6</b> Guilds, <b>16</b> states, <b>6</b> classes,<b>5</b> skills, <b>40+</b> monsters and <b>50+</b> items.
+Choosing a skill provides a temporary boost to your stats during the battle, and this boost is increased by 5% for every experience (exp) point you have.
+Similarly, the weapons you choose to equip provide a boost to your character.

 `Monsters:` minotaur, orc, plant, rat, ogre, scorpion, skeleton, giant-ant 🐜 ,bat 🦇,slime, snake🐍, succubus, werewolf, zombie, skeleton, vampire, chimera, cerberus, spider, ghost,taco 🌮,fairy🧚‍, dragon 🐉,